 When Mike Veach and his co-author Susan Reigler (a Louisville native and author of numerous Kentucky Bourbon travel and tourism guides) came out with The Bourbon Tasting Notebook – the ultimate pocket guide to tasting your way through every Bourbon out there – I was rather excited.
 In the age of constant digital tracking, apps, and accomplishment badges (beers, wines, steps, calories, likes, hits, etc.) it is refreshing to have something tactile and indelible.
 As a writer, I’m also a sucker for print.

 The Bourbon Tasting Notebook is exactly what it says it is: a book for you to take notes on and consult when tasting Bourbon.
 Mike and Susan had the tremendously laborious and rather tedious charge of tasting every Bourbon out on the market.
 Every.
 Single.
 One.
 (Well almost, with a few exceptions for some rare releases and yearly releases.)
 NB: Before you question the research methodology, the book does provide the caveat that no more than 5-6 tastes were undertaken during each session so their “palates would stay fresh.”
-But the fruits of their labors are commendable in that they successfully provide a way for us Bourbon enthusiasts to trudge into any liquor store, bar, pub, airport lounge, friend’s liquor stash and be able to navigate the way to a higher plane of whiskey understanding and appreciation.
-Also you can keep excellent tabs on what you drink, what you hoard, and what you pine for.
+But the fruits of their labors are commendable in that they successfully provide a way for us Bourbon enthusiasts to trudge into any liquor store, bar, pub, airport lounge, or friend’s liquor stash and be able to navigate the way to a higher plane of whiskey understanding and appreciation.
+Also, you can keep excellent tabs on what you drink, hoard, and pine for.

 The Bourbon Tasting Notebook provides a few introductory pages outlining a general history of Bourbon, how it’s made, how to taste, how to pair, and even how to host a Bourbon tasting.
 The real draw, however, is in the profile and scoring pages.
 The authors provide a bottle photo, overview (proof, age, type, style, color, mash bill, and price), tasting notes from both Mike and Susan, general notes, and a space at the bottom for you, the taster, to score and log your own thoughts.
 Handy, right?

 The Bourbon Tasting Notebook is a great gift for Bourbon enthusiasts of any level, from the casual to the most serious.
-I recommend pairing with a Glencairn glass or two (available in the B&B shop) and a bottle of Bourbon (take your pick!) for a unique holiday or birthday present.
+I recommend pairing it with a Glencairn glass or two (available in the B&B shop) and a bottle of Bourbon (take your pick!) for a unique holiday or birthday present.

 The Bourbon Tasting Notebook